 We design, develop, and market proprietary high technology electronic systems for sale to car and truck original equipment manufacturers ("OEMs").
 In 2002, we completed our third full year of producing and selling our Climate Control SeatTM ("CCSTM"), which provides year-round comfort by providing both active heating and cooling to seat occupants.
-We have shipped more than 595,000 units of our CCS product through June 2003 to five customers, Johnson Controls, Inc. ("JCI"), Lear Corporation ("Lear"), NHK Spring Company, Ltd. ("NHK"), Marubeni Vehicle Corporation ("Marubeni") and Intier Automotive ("Intier").
+We have shipped more than 730,000 units of our CCS product through September 2003 to six customers, Johnson Controls, Inc. ("JCI"), Lear Corporation ("Lear"), NHK Spring Company, Ltd. ("NHK"), Marubeni Vehicle Corporation ("Marubeni"), Intier Automotive ("Intier") and Hyundai Motor Company (Hyundai).
 We currently supply our CCS product to the following automobile manufacturers and seat suppliers:

-Vehicle Seat Supplier Program Started Lincoln Navigator sport utility vehicle JCI November 1999 Lexus LS 430/Toyota Celsior luxury sedan NHK June 2001 Ford Expedition sport utility vehicle JCI January 2002 Infiniti Q45 / M45 luxury sedans JCI, Asia June 2002 Marubeni Lincoln Aviator sport utility vehicle Lear August 2002 Lincoln LS luxury sedan JCI October 2002 Mercury Monterey mini van Intier April 2003 Cadillac XLR luxury roadster Lear - Bing April 2003 Cadillac DeVille luxury sedan Lear - Bridgewater June 2003 • Interiors
+Vehicle Seat Supplier Program Started Lincoln Navigator sport utility vehicle JCI November 1999 Lexus LS 430/Toyota Celsior luxury sedan NHK June 2001 Ford Expedition sport utility vehicle JCI January 2002 Infiniti Q45 / M45 luxury sedans JCI, Asia Marubeni June 2002 Lincoln Aviator sport utility vehicle Lear August 2002 Lincoln LS sport utility vehicle JCI October 2002 Mercury Monterey mini van Intier April 2003 Cadillac XLR luxury roadster Lear - Bing April 2003 Cadillac DeVille luxury sedan JCI - Bridgewater Interiors June 2003 Hyundai Equus luxury sedan Hyundai August 2003

 We operate as a Tier II supplier to the auto industry.
 Inherent in this market are up front development, engineering and production costs and expenses well in advance of the receipt of orders (and resulting revenues) from customers.
 This is due in part to automotive manufacturers requiring the coordination and testing of proposed new components and sub-systems.
-Revenues from these expenditures may not be realized for two to three years as the manufacturers tend to group new components and enhancements into annual new model introductions.
+Revenues from these expenditures may not be realized for two to three years as the manufacturers tend to group new components and enhancements into annual or every two to three year vehicle model introductions.